dedis/columbus-cli/README.md

 # columbus-cli

- Naive implementation of a Blockchain visualizer
+ Naive implementation of a Blockchain visualizer that works with cothority >= 3.4.3.

 Run with `npm install && npm bundle`